derivia/study-notes/notes/PERSONAL-NOTES.md

 - Proxy
     - Basically a man-in-the-middle, it's useful when you are connected behind a lot of proxies (aka: proxychain), to hide your own identity.
 - Load balancing
-    - A technique used to manage requests coming to a server, balancing the load on separated processes that are isolated from each other, preventing overloading a single process.
+    - A technique used to manage requests coming to a server, balancing the load on separated processes (and other strategies) that are isolated from each other, preventing overloading a single process.
     - Nginx is generally used as a load balancer between before two or more servers.
 - IP
     - An IP address is an identifier assigned to an device on a local network that has a unique sequence of numbers, typically in the format of four sets of numbers separated by periods, such as 192.168.1.1.
 - Ports
     - Used to identify applications that speaks and/or listen for connections, an application that needs a TCP connection have an assigned port.
     - Like HTTP is normally 80 and HTTPS 443.
+- Packet
+    - A unit of a bigger data, that goes along with others packets.
+- Router
+    - A device that routes packets between networks.

+### Sockets

 - Sockets
     - Communication endpoints in computer networks that enable data exchange between applications on different devices or systems.
+        - Generally bidirectional.
     - The communication endpoint consists of ip + port: 127.0.0.1:12345
     - The socket is bound at the port and listen, accepts/refuses connections, etc.
     - Websites HTTP requests works based on sockets between the local browser and the remote server.